JGB yields fall after new BOJ Gov Ueda vows to keep ultra-loose policy

 "His remarks gave investors a relief," said Keisuke Tsuruta, fixed income strategist at Mitsubishi UFJ Morgan Stanley Securities.

-With inflation already exceeding the BOJ's target, market participants expected that the BOJ could tweak or end its yield curve control policy after Ueda takes the helm from Haruhiko Kuroda, whose term ended on the weekend.
+With inflation already exceeding the BOJ's target, market participants expected that the BOJ could tweak or end its yield curve control policy after Ueda takes the helm from Haruhiko Kuroda.

-Such speculation sent the 10-year yield to hover at 0.465% until the previous session, ahead of the BOJ's first policy meeting to be chaired by Ueda on April 27-28.

 Ueda also said the BOJ must also avoid being too late in normalising monetary policy, a sign that he will be more open to the idea of tweaking its controversial bond yield control (YCC) policy than his dovish predecessor.